spoiledcat/git-for-unity/README.md

 This is a Git client for your Unity Editor, supporting all versions from 2017.x onwards (technically also Unity 5.6, but ymmv).
 It tries very hard to find and use whatever git you have available on your system, and whatever authentication mechanism you have configured for git on the command line, so you can just use it out of the box.

-This is a fork of [Git for Unity](https://github.com/unity-technologies/git-for-unity), which in itself is a fork of [GitHub for Unity](https://github.com/github-for-unity/Unity).
+This is a fork of [Git for Unity](https://github.com/unity-technologies/git-for-unity), which in itself is a fork of [GitHub for Unity](https://github.com/github-for-unity/Unity), which I wrote, so I guess the wheel has turned all the way back around 🤷‍♀️ 😁

 [![Build status](https://ci.appveyor.com/api/projects/status/8l2f8numfkp6yhnw?svg=true)](https://ci.appveyor.com/project/shana/git-for-unity)